 None on post.
 Frederick County Public Schools(FCPS) serve those living on Fort Detrick and eligible CYSS service users living in Frederick County.

 FCPS is a successful school system in a diverse and growing community.
 Frederick County bridges rural, suburban, and urban lifestyles near both the Washington, DC and Baltimore metropolitan communities.
-There were 41,378 students enrolled in FCPS as of September 30, 2016.
-We serve students with varying needs, including about 4,200 students receiving special education services (10.1%), 2,400 ELL (English Language Learners (5.8%), and about 11,000 receiving Free and/or Reduced Meal Services (26.6%).
+Enrollment for 2020 was nearly 44,000 students, an increase of more 1,100 students over the years before.

-Frederick County is home to 66 schools, including 37 elementary schools, 13 middle schools, 10 high schools, 3 public charter schools, and alternative school, special education school, and a Career and Technology Center.
-Plans are underway to add 2 more elementary schools in the next 3 years.
+Frederick County is home to 68 schools, including 38 elementary schools, 13 middle schools, 10 high schools, 3 public charter schools, an alternative school, a special education school, Flexible Evening High and a Career and Technology Center.

-We balance top-rate academics with personal caring and individual attention you would expect in a small town community.
-In FCPS, we understand that the children we educate today will be the adults caring our community's health, homes, businesses, and neighborhoods tomorrow.
+We balance top-rate academics with the personal caring and individual attention you would expect in a small town community.
+In FCPS, we understand that the children we educate today will be the adults caring for our community's health, homes, businesses, and neighborhoods tomorrow.
 Frederick County's investment in public education is an investment in our future.
-Our operating budget for FY2017 is $555,825,971 and nearly 47% of our funding comes from our local county government.
+Our operating budget for FY2020 was $637,141,096 with just over 46% of our funding coming from our local county government.

 The results we achieve are impressive.
 Frederick County students consistently outpace their state and national peers in academic achievement measures such as the SAT college-entrance exam.
-Indeed, all Frederick County high schools rank in the nation's top 10% for encouraging students to take challenging Advanced Placement (AP) or International Baccalaureate tests, according to The Washington's Post's 2016 Challenge Index.
-FCPS's graduation rate is a high 93.5%, while our dropout rate is 3.5%, Maryland's second lowest.
+Students in our class of 2020 received $53 million in scholarship offers.
+FCPS’s Class of 2018 graduation rate was a high 92.0% (compared to Maryland's 86.9% average).

 Frederick County Public Schools (FCPS) Graduation Requirements